C Container Collection (CCC)

 Iteration Interface

-Iterate through the doubly linked list.
+Iterate through the singly linked list.

 void * CCC_singly_linked_list_begin (CCC_Singly_linked_list const *list)